 The STSL holds a Championship meet in March, at the end of Fall-Winter season, and another in July, at the end of the Spring-Summer season.
 In order to compete in the STSL Championships, swimmers must compete in at least one event at an STSL league meet during the season.

 Swim clubs throughout the region often host invitational meets, which are usually open to any club.
 Some of the invitational meets at which UNAC often competes include the Whitney Point Holiday Sprints, the CAGO Cranberry Classic, the GOST-ly Halloween Meet, the Liverpool Jets Greater Syracuse Invitational, the Oswego Laker Meet, and the Whitney Point Open Water Swim.

-Since 1974, UNAC has hosted the annual Sertoma Invitational, a three-day outdoor meet held in July.
+Since 1973, UNAC has hosted the annual Sertoma Summer Invitational, a three-day outdoor meet held in July.
 UNAC also hosts one of the three Niagara Championship Qualifier (Silver) meets in late February.
 These meets are the only fundraisers that UNAC has, and revenue earned is used to offset some of the costs of UNAC's swim program, which helps reduce the swimmers' fees.
 Because of this, UNAC parents are expected to help with some of the many jobs it takes to run a successful meet.

 Niagara Regional Championships

 At the Niagara Regional Championships in January, swimmers may only compete in events in which their seed times are slower than Niagara "CQ" (Silver) times.